 How to Make Linzer Cookies

-You’ll make the dough and chill it for a few hours.
-Then roll, cut, bake, and cool completely.
-In the meantime, you’ll reduce some raspberry jam in a saucepan on the stove.
+While the cookies bake, you’ll reduce some raspberry jam in a saucepan on the stove.

 I used seedless raspberry but any kind will work.
 Apricot or fig jam might be really nice in these linzer cookies too!

-Like I said, these linzer cookies with raspberry jam do require a few steps but they would be the perfect weekend baking project for a few friends or even for your kids or grandkids to help you with.
+Like I said, these linzer cookies with raspberry jam do require a few steps but they would be the perfect weekend baking project for a few friends or for your kids and/or grandkids to help you with.
 They’re such a fun family baking project!

 Oh, you want to know about how they taste?

-The original recipe has you adding chopped pecans to the dough which sound excellent, doesn’t it!
+The original recipe has you adding chopped pecans to the dough which sounds excellent, doesn’t it!
 But allergies in our house prevent us from adding nuts to our cookies so I skipped them this time.

 These linzer cookies with raspberry jam just might be the cookies that all Christmas cookies will be judged against – this year and maybe for years to come.
 That’s quite a cookie!